YingruWuGit/HiCKey/README.md

 - "BrownianP.txt" is the simulated distribution of our test statistic, which is needed in each run.

-User needs to specify 6 arguments in the file "arguments_HiCKey.txt" or "arguments_hickey".
+User needs to specify 6 arguments in the file "arguments_HiCKey.txt" (for Windows) or "arguments_hickey" (for Linux).

-1st line is the path and name of HiC matrix: ~/xxxx \
+- 1st line is the path and name of HiC data
-2nd line is the path and name of "BrownianP": ~/BrownianP.txt \
+- 2nd line is the path and name of "BrownianP": ~/BrownianP.txt
-3rd line is HiC matrix form and resolution.
-If it is matrix form then input 'm', if it is list form then input resolution. \
+- 3rd line is HiC data form and resolution.
+If it is in matrix form then input 'm', if it is in list form then input the resolution
-4th line is the lower bound of TAD size. \
+- 4th line is the lower bound of TAD size
-5th line is alpha0 to test if a change-point is significant. \
+- 5th line is alpha0 to test if a boundary (change-point) is significant
-6th line is alpha1 for identifying nested TADs.
+- 6th line is alpha1 for identifying nested TADs.
 If it is 0, then HiCKey will not output hierarchical orders.

 For example, if HiC data is "nijchr16.txt", then the "arguments_HiCKey.txt" can be:
 ```